capactio/capact/cmd/secret-storage-backend/README.md

 ## Prerequisites

 - [Go](https://golang.org)
-- (Optional - if AWS Secrets Manager provider should be used) an AWS account with **AdministratorAccess** permissions on it
+- (Optional - if AWS Secrets Manager provider should be used) an AWS account with **AdministratorAccess** permissions

 ## Usage